Last Updated on by mitchrezman

 If the ceiling is 8 feet tall and the cage is six feet tall here’s the math: 3000 lumens are emitted at the source which is the ceiling.
 1 foot away, halfway between the ceiling and the cage, it is receiving 1500 lumens.
 The Top of the cage at six feet is receiving 375 lumens and one foot down from the top of the cage, 3 feet from the ceiling the bird is receiving about 94 lumens of the original 3000 lumens coming from the ceiling.

-Moral of the story, to get any sort of benefit it is important have lighting no more than a foot but closer to, 6 inches above the cage.
+The moral of the story, to get any sort of benefit it is important to have lighting no more than a foot but closer to, 6 inches above the cage.
 This doesn’t have to cost a lot of money.
-We sell a full spectrum light bulb for as little as $10 that feels great to the birds.
+We sell a full spectrum light bulb for as little as $12 that feels great to the birds.
 They do not emit UVA or UVB.
-We’ll sell you a full spectrum bulb with UVA and UVB for about $22 but the addition of UVA and UVB is not going to improve your bird’s quality of life nor is it going to help your bird produce more vitamin D.
+We’ll sell you a full-spectrum bulb with UVA and UVB for about $22 but the addition of UVA and UVB is not going to improve your bird’s quality of life nor is it going to help your bird produce more vitamin D.

 Let’s talk about that circadian rhythm thing.
 This just blows me away because nobody talks about how Captive Bird Keepers will spend thousands to get the bird to stop plucking.
 They will whine about their bird screaming, but they won’t spend $10 on a timer to emulate equatorial light cycles.

-Birds lighting should be direct and top of their cages attached to a timer.
-Our bird cage lights come on at 8:20 in the morning regardless of daylight savings time which we do not respect.
+Birds’ lighting should be direct and top of their cages attached to a timer.
+Our birdcage lights come on at 8:30 in the morning regardless of daylight savings time which we do not respect.
 That indicates to them the day has started.
 The budgies rarely come out of the cage but our Senegal is out most of the day.
-She’s returned to the Bird cage five or ten minutes before the light goes out on top of her cage signaling to her the precise end of day.
+She’s returned to the Birdcage five or ten minutes before the light goes out on top of her cage signaling to her the precise end of day.

 Without providing these light signals to our birds they may molt and get hormonal, at arbitrary times.
 Without consistent light cycles they are confused and very stressed out which can lower the life expectancy of an African grey or any captive bird for that matter.